 Chewy muesli bars

-If they bite down with a lot of force then I would recommend a thicker more robust chew toy.
-If they prefer to chew on their back teeth then a longer thinner toy may be more appropriate.
+If they bite down with a lot of force, thicker and more robust chew toys are best.
+If they prefer to chew on their back teeth, a longer thinner toy may be more appropriate.
 When a child chews on their front teeth a more circular toy may work better for them.
 Where a child is sucking as well as chewing they may prefer a slightly thicker chew toy.
-We will be writing a post on choosing a chew toy, so join our mailing list to be notified when this is released.

 There are many suggestions online for inexpensive chew toy solutions such as aquarium tubing or straws.
-I understand why parents would prefer a less expensive option but I am not happy to recommend these as it is difficult to know whether they are safe.
+We understand why parents would prefer a less expensive option but are not happy to recommend these as it is difficult to know whether they are safe.
 Often single use plastic products contain BPA.
-Chew toys from reputable companies have been specifically designed for that purpose.
+Sensory chew toys from reputable companies have been specifically designed for that purpose.

 If you have found this post helpful join our mailing list or follow us on twitter or facebook be the first to know when we release new articles.
 And don’t forget to share the article using the buttons below if you think someone else might find it helpful.

 Other articles you might be interested in reading